Please join us for an exclusive first look on Friday 19 June from 18:00–20:00 with speeches commencing around 18:30.

 One Song creates space for stories that are often unheard, offering a way of understanding migration through lived experience and memory.

 One Song was originally commissioned by Counterpoints Arts.
-This iteration has been supported by Arts Council England.
+This iteration has been supported by Arts Council England and Counterpoints Arts.
 To view the archive of songs that make up One Song and to read more about work visit onesong.co.uk